digipet007/friend-finder/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+For a demo of the app, visit: <https://damp-castle-80036.herokuapp.com/survey>

 ### Prerequisites

 To download and test this app, you will need the Node Packet Manager installed.
 For more information, visit: <https://www.npmjs.com/get-npm>